GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## AlertmanagerEndpoints

 AlertmanagerEndpoints defines a selection of a single Endpoints object containing alertmanager IPs to fire alerts against.
-Taking inspiration from prometheus-operator: https://github.com/prometheus-operator/prometheus-operator/blob/2c81b0cf6a5673e08057499a08ddce396b19dda4/Documentation/api.md#alertmanagerendpoints

 <em>appears in: [AlertingSpec](#alertingspec)</em>